arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 _arangod_ processes.

-In particular, AQL queries that perform write operations now report a significantly higher `peakMemoryUsage` in cursors than before.
+In particular, AQL queries that perform write operations now report a significantly higher `peakMemoryUsage` than before.
 This is also reflected in the `arangodb_aql_global_memory_usage` metric.
 Memory used for ArangoSearch `SEARCH` operations is now also accounted for in the metric.